 How is this possible?
 A pipe is a pipe to a do-it-yourself plumber so there isn’t a problem as long as they fit.
 As any certified professional will attest pipes are made from different materials and come with a variety of features.
 From copper to PVC plastic and steel, they aren’t all made equal.

-Mismatching them can lead to a host of problems which will need a local plumber to call at the house and solve the issue.
+Mismatching them can lead to a host of problems that will need a local plumber to call at the house and solve the issue.
 For example, the connection may not be watertight and it may result in a leak.
 Or, the homemade filler which holds it together may not be water or erosion-proof.
 Once it bursts or rots away, nothing is stopping the water from flowing freely.
 Some materials shouldn’t be mixed in any circumstances.

 As a DIYer, it’s tough to understand which connections work well and which ones are dangerous.
 With an expert, there is no need to worry about faulty connections.